marceand/HPIFitness/README.md

 # Steps Follow to Complete App
 1. Create a repository for the app to record my work process, results from research
-2. Do research about the best way of getting user walked distance.
+2. Do research about the best way of getting user distance walked.
 Result from search:
   * Using Google API to calculate the distance walked
   *	Google Fit API - https://developers.google.com/fit/android/data-types#data_types_for_instantaneous_readings
   *	Accelerometer to calculate the number of walking steps and then calculate distance by multiplying walking steps by walking stride length (too much work).